embeddedproductdev-create/ur_mesh_ir_node/JSON_Packets.md

 ---

 ## Node Unprovisioning Packet

+- **Description**: This packet is used to Unprovision a Node device.
+Once unprovisioned, the Node will stop advertising in-order to avoid getting reprovisioned by the Gateway immediately.
+In case, the same Node wants to be provisioned, it simly needs to be restarted to start its advertising.

 | Parameter Name | Example Value | Value Type | Value Range |
 | :------------: | :-----------: | :--------: | :---------: |